franciscop/cookies/README.md

 cookies({ token: 42 })({ token: '42' });
 ```

-Note that this library doesn't accept a two-parameter strings to set cookies like many of the other libraries to avoid confusion with the options:
+Note that this library **does not** accept a two-parameter strings to set cookies like many other libraries to avoid confusion with the options:

 ```js
 // NOT VALID